colabottles/toddl/posts/thank-you.md

 Keeping this as short as possible, I have seen the messages and I just want to say to those of you who have reached out, thank you.
 It means the world to me as well as each and every one of you.

 &hearts;

+For context you can [interact with this link to read up](https://toddl.dev/posts/the-decision-to-leave-tech/) on what this means.